Sino-Vietnamese War: China attacks Vietnam

 The major breakdown in the Chinese view of Vietnam occurred in November 1978.
 Vietnam joined the CMEA and, on 3 November, the Soviet Union and Vietnam signed a 25-year mutual defense treaty, which made Vietnam the "linchpin" in the Soviet Union's "drive to contain China".
 (However, the Soviet Union had shifted from open animosity towards more normalized relations with China soon after.)
 Vietnam called for a special relationship between the three Indochinese countries, but the Khmer Rouge regime of Democratic Kampuchea rejected the idea.

 On 8 December 1978, the Central Military Commission ordered the Guangzhou Military Region and Kunming Military Region to prepare for military action against Vietnam by 10 January 1979.

 On 25 December 1978, Vietnam invaded Democratic Kampuchea, overrunning most of the country, deposing the Khmer Rouge, and installing Heng Samrin as the head of the new Cambodian government.
 The move further antagonized China, which now viewed the Soviet Union as capable of encircling its southern border.

 Beginning in fall 1978 and continuing through early 1979, Deng Xiaoping made a series of international trips, one goal of which was to gauge world opinion on the issues between China and Vietnam.
-On 29 January 1979, Deng Xiaoping visited the United States for the first time and told U.S. President Jimmy Carter: "The child is getting naughty, it is time he got spanked" (小朋友不听话, 该打打屁股了).
-Deng sought an endorsement from the United States in order to deter the Soviet Union from intervening when China launched a punitive attack against Vietnam.
+On 29 January 1979, Deng Xiaoping visited the United States for the first time, and sought an endorsement from the United States in order to deter the Soviet Union from intervening when China launched a punitive attack against Vietnam.
 He informed Carter that China could not accept Vietnam's "wild ambitions" and was prepared to teach it a lesson.
 According to United States National Security Advisor Zbigniew Brzezinski, Carter reserved judgment, an action which Chinese diplomats interpreted as tacit approval.